dotnet/winforms/src/System.Windows.Forms/tests/InteropTests/NativeTests/README.md

-Supplementary native parts for WinForms unit tests
+Supplementary native parts for WinForms Interop tests
 ==================================================

 This project is native DLL which provide unmanaged parts required for testing WinForms components.
 Most interesting part of the tests would be COM objects which given to controls.